Developing your own Medical Clinic Website

 • Any general news updates, for example, same-day booking changes

-If you are not overly creative and admit that building your own website isn’t for you, poll your office staff to see if any of them would be interested in doing this after hours to earn some overtime.
-It takes a bit of time and commitment from you and the employee to develop the content, but once it has been done, the time needed to maintain the site is very minimal.
+If you are not overly creative and building your own website isn’t for you, poll your office staff to see if any of them would be interested in doing this after hours to earn some overtime.
+It takes a bit of time and commitment from you and the employee to develop the content.
+Once completed, the time committment to maintain the site is very minimal.

 If you are not comfortable in this arena, web developers (usually located within your community), charge anywhere from $2,000 to $3,000 to put together a basic website.
 Once the site is published, you or your designate can then be granted administrative access to make updates and changes as necessary.